What is a Strategy?

 What should I do next?

-(Should I stay in this state, or transition to another state, and perform specific actions?)
+(Stay in this state, or transition to another state and run specific actions?)

 Key Building Blocks